 Gone are the days of portable lights that used throw away batteries.
 This is the age of rechargeable Li-ion cells.
-Run time is the number of hours a flashlight can deliver the same output of light before it drops to ten percent of the initial output.
+Run time is the number of hours a spotlight can deliver the same output of light before it drops to ten percent of the initial output.
 Some flashlights slowly reduce the light, while others stay constant and then suddenly grow dim.

-LED spotlights come with specially designed reflectors.
+LED flashlights come with specially designed reflectors.
 Many of them offer an option to switch between flood beam and spot beam.
 Flood beam is ideal for general purpose illumination of a wider area.
 The spot beam is better for quick spotting of prey, or specific routes when walking/chasing at night.